-Information on both national and international programs is presented here.
-The international programs hire recent graduates to assist in English language instruction around the world.
-The teaching programs in the U.S. assist recent graduates to obtain education degrees and teach in high-need schools/across the country.
+Information and resources for both national and international teaching programs is presented below.
+International programs hire recent graduates to assist in English language instruction around the world.
+Teaching programs in the U.S. assist recent graduates to obtain education degrees and teach in high-need schools/across the country.

 Teaching English Abroad Programs